 Year 5 is an incredibly important academic year full of new expectations, such as increasing independence and maturity, but the children's sense of well-being remains at the heart of it all.
 Happy children learn best!

 Year 5 is a fantastic learning environment where children feel safe to fail while taking risks and mistakes are embraced and learnt from.
 However, high levels of focus, ambition, behaviour and respect are expected at all times.
-The school's ethos of our 7 secrets of success are often referred to as children develop their moral compass when reflecting on their attitudes and personal choices as they grow and develop into young adults.
+The school's values are often referred to as children develop their moral compass when reflecting on their attitudes and personal choices as they grow and develop into young adults.
 In Year 5, children are encouraged to be the best they can be and to believe that can achieve their potential if they have a positive mind-set.

 Times table check

 In Year 5 a minimum of 5 reads are expected every week and children will be rewarded for this achievement.

 Understandably at this age it may become not very “cool” to read aloud to parents.
 However, regularly questioning your child when reading is vital to support strong comprehension skills and the ability to develop opinions and justifications by using evidence in the text to support their reasoning.

 This will be set on a Tuesday and will be due the following Tuesday.
 It will be a combination of worksheets, activities and online work, totalling around an hour a week.
 A homework club is held on Thursday lunchtimes for anyone wanting a little support or use of school computers.